fazalabbas7/Fazal-Abbas/README.md

 ---

 ## ✨ **Let's Collaborate!**
-Feel free to reach out for collaborations, freelance projects, or just to say hi! 😊
+Feel free to reach out for collaborations, projects, or just to say hi! 😊

 ### Thank you for visiting my profile!
 If you're interested in collaborating or need my services, feel free to **reach out**.
 Let's build something amazing together! 🚀